This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that your child may need.
+is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your child's joints.
-An MRI may show inflammation or joint damage.
-Your child may be given dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+- X-ray or MRI pictures may be taken of your child's joints.
+Your child may be given contrast liquid to help the joints show up better on the x-ray.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

-- Surgery: This may be needed if your child's joints become severely affected.
+- Surgery may be needed if your child's joints become severely affected.
 Surgery can be done to take out all or part of the joint and replace it with an artificial joint.
 This may be done to ease pain and repair the joint.
 It may also be done if the bones in your child's spine are pressing on the nerves.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.